What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 No one should be overly worried about enjoying rafting as safety records are excellent and you can pass or take an easy route on any of the big rapids.
 However you must be prepared not to panic in the event you leave the raft on a big rapid since you will likely go under, and stay under for a little while.
 It is worth noting that probably contact lenses won't stay in and sun block definitely won't stay on - so cover up.
 You'll raft barefoot and need no special equipment.

-Few would pass up the chance to see a mountain Gorilla in its natural habitat, but most do pass up this very opportunity due to the practicality and costs involved in doing so.
+Few would pass up the chance to see a mountain Gorilla (for low land head to Nigeria) in its natural habitat, but most do pass up the opportunity due to the practicality and costs involved in doing so.

-Gorillas can be tracked in four different parks in three different countries; in all you need a permit of which only a limited amount are available each day.
+Gorillas can be tracked in four different parks in three different countries; in all you need a permit - of which only a limited amount are available each day - and to part with a significant chunk of change.

-• Bwindi National Park (Uganda): Gorilla trekking US$500 (2009) plus park entry (cUS$20 per 24hr).
+• Bwindi National Park (Uganda): Gorilla trekking US$600 (2021) plus park entry (cUS$20 per 24hr) - there may be reduced prices for some off-season months or circumstances.
 Six permits issued for any given day to be booked in advance through UWA in Kampala.
 No standby permits and unfortunately most permits are booked months in advance by organised tours.

-• Mgahinga National Park (Uganda): Costs as above, however habituated gorillas (gorillas use to people) spend only part of the year in the park (typically Mar-May and Sep-Dec), most tours don't use the park due to unpredictability and the UWA only sells permits on-site.
+• Mgahinga National Park (Uganda): Costs as above, however habituated gorillas (gorillas use to people) spend only part of the year in the park (typically Mar-May and Sep-Dec), most tours don't use the park due to unpredictability and the UWA only sells permits on-site - US

-• Parc des Volcans (Rwanda): Gorilla trekking US$500 (2009), park entry free, but car hire from Ruhengeri town to the car park at the base of mountain can cost anything from US$50-100.
+• Parc des Volcans (Rwanda): Gorilla trekking US$1500 (2019), park entry free (fees doubled in 2018), but car hire from Ruhengeri town to the car park at the base of mountain can cost anything from US$50-100.
 This park is the new favourite since re-opening in 1999 and used by most over-land tours.
 Up to 32 permits (four groups of eight) are available daily.
-As of 2000-2005 you could find free permits on most days, however now it is normally booked up several weeks in advance.
+As of 2000-2005 (or in time of Covid) you could find free permits on most days, however now it is normally booked up several weeks in advance.
 Permits can be booked in advance through ORTPN in Kigali or in the ORTPN office in Ruhengeri.
+We just e-mailed, reserved and wired the money.

 • Getting around: Getting around is relatively easy, but fraught with all the typical slowness and discomfort of African travel.